nighilramachandran/nytimes/README.md

 ```

-4. cd into the folder
+4. Navigate into the folder

 `cd nytimes`

-5. install packages
+5. Install packages

 `npm install`

-6. run the project
+6. Run the project

 `npm start`